nodejs/node/doc/api/errors.md

 <a id="ERR_CRYPTO_FIPS_UNAVAILABLE"></a>
 ### ERR_CRYPTO_FIPS_UNAVAILABLE

-There was an attempt to enable or disable FIPS mode, but FIPS mode is not available.
+An attempt was made to enable or disable FIPS mode, but FIPS mode was not available.

 <a id="ERR_CRYPTO_HASH_DIGEST_NO_UTF16"></a>
 ### ERR_CRYPTO_HASH_DIGEST_NO_UTF16

 The UTF-16 encoding was used with [`hash.digest()`][].
 While the `hash.digest()` method does allow an `encoding` argument to be passed in, causing the method to return a string rather than a `Buffer`, the UTF-16 encoding (e.g. `ucs` or `utf16le`) is not supported.